DevZest/RDO.Net/src/Docs/articles/programming_rdo_data/adventureworkslt_sample.md

 | `AdventureWorksLT.DbDesign` | Database mocking and deployment. |
 | `AdventureWorksLT.WpfApp` | UI Layer of the application in WPF. |

 It's a typical fully featured LOB application based on the well known `AdventureWorksLT` SQL Server sample database.
-The data and business layer (`AdventureWorksLT.Data` project), consists of the following components:
+The data and business layer (`AdventureWorksLT` project), consists of the following components:

 ## Business Models